pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

         df

 The column ``foo`` is updated where the column ``bar`` is greater than 5.
-This violates the CoW principles though, because it would habe to modify the view ``df["foo"]`` and ``df`` in one step.
+This violates the CoW principles though, because it would have to modify the view ``df["foo"]`` and ``df`` in one step.
 Hence, chained assignment will consistently never work and raise a ``ChainedAssignmentError`` with CoW enabled: